Kannada actor Jayashree Ramaiah found dead

-Kannada actress Jayashree Ramaiah was found dead at an old-age and rehabilitation centre in Bengaluru on Monday, news agency ANI reported.
+Kannada actress Jayashree Ramaiah was found dead at an old-age and rehabilitation centre in Bengaluru on Monday, police sources said.
+She was found hanging and is said to have died by suicide, officials said, adding that investigation is going on.

+The actress had gained fame as a contestant in 'Bigg Boss Kannada season 3', and had acted in some movies like 'Uppu Huli Khara' and 'Kannada Gothilla'.
+According to sources, Jayashree, said to be in her 30s, was battling depression.

+She had reportedly posted her state of mind on her Facebook page in June last year in which she said "I quit.
+Goodbye to this.... world and depression."

 480,000 killed by extreme weather in 20 years: Analysis